blog

 OV7670 Camera Module with FIFO

-OV7670 cover img
+OV7670 module cover

 OV7670 is a CMOS camera chip with FIFO, widely used in various embedded systems.
 It features low power consumption, high sensitivity and high image quality, making it suitable for image acquisition and processing applications.